Joeblst/botchedbox/testcases/gitlab-permissions/README.md

 - dev014-dev017 have access to finanzen as the role management didnt know the difference between metriken and finanzen
 - All qa users have maintainer rights to debug the code themselves. this was not a good idea
 - Bots have maintainer rights as something didn't work.
 This was because of misconfiguration no because of rights
+- ext users are missing access to the Integration Group
+-